Rishabhraghav7/git_commits/linux errors.md

 ```
 i additionally removed SingletonCookie , SingletonSocket along with it which are related to SingletonLock

-finally i was able to open chrome s
+finally i was able to open chrome